Dr. Hawani Negussie,

 Dr. Hawani Negussie has been in the field of Early Childhood Care and Education for over twenty years holding various positions in the birth-21 (PK-16) educational settings.
-Her practice is informed by her wide range of experiences, education and training with leading institutions such as UCLA Early Intervention Program, UCLA Children’s Hospital, Early Childhood Foundation at Cedar Sinai Medical Center and California State University Long Beach-Department of the College of Education.
+Her practice is informed by her wide range of experiences, education, and training with leading institutions such as the UCLA Early Intervention Program, UCLA Children’s Hospital, and Early Childhood Foundation at Cedar Sinai Medical Center.

-Dr. Negussie offers expertise within Early Childhood Education, Child Development, Special Education, Infant Mental Health, Autism Spectrum Disorder, Indigenous Education Systems, International Research, Program Development and Administration.
-She has demonstrated knowledge in transformational leadership, statewide program/project oversight, organizational management, teacher training, assessment/outcome including ECE curriculum and instructional design.
+Dr. Negussie offers expertise in Early Childhood Education, Child Development, Special Education, Infant Mental Health, Autism Spectrum Disorder, Indigenous Education Systems, International Research, Program Development, and Administration.
+She has demonstrated knowledge in transformational leadership, statewide program/project oversight, organizational management, teacher training, and assessment/outcome including ECE curriculum and instructional design.
 She has provided strategic and operational leadership in the implementation of effective early learning program standards at the state and international levels.

-Dr. Negussie holds a B.S., in Child Development, Minor in Psychology, M.A., in Early Childhood Education, Certificate in Infant Mental Health and a Doctorate in Educational Leadership with an emphasis on PK-12 learning environments.
-Currently, she is an Assistant Professor of Early Childhood Education at the University of Massachusetts Global.
+Dr. Negussie holds a B.S., in Child Development, a Minor in Psychology, M.A., in Early Childhood Education, Certificate in Infant Mental Health, and a Doctorate in Educational Leadership with an emphasis on PK-12 learning environments.
+Currently, she is the Chair and Assistant Professor of Early Childhood Education at the University of Massachusetts Global.

 Dr. Ann Nkiruka Ifekwunigwe

 Dr. Ann Nkiruka Ifekwunigwe is the founding director of Nkiruka’s Brighter Future, LLC and an early childhood educator with Richmond Public Schools in Richmond, VA.
 She is a National Board Certified Teacher (NBCT), twice renewed, and serves as the Chair of the Virginia NBCT Network.
 As a Harvard Presidential Fellow, she earned an Ed.D. in the Urban Superintendents Program at Harvard University’s Graduate School of Education.
 Her research and dissertation focused on the development and implementation of a strategic plan for increased middle school mathematics achievement.

 Before attending Harvard, Dr. Ifekwunigwe taught elementary school for 14 years in the Los Angeles Unified School District.
 She is a National Board Certified Teacher (twice renewed) and was the co-director of the National Board for Professional Teaching Standards Project at UCLA for five years.
 Dr. Ifekwunigwe is an ASCD Faculty Member, has been a scholar at the Carnegie Academy for the Scholarship of Teaching and Learning, and has worked in the United States Senate as an Albert Einstein Distinguished Educator Fellow.